Georgia

 Progress to date

 The Guiding Principles document is developed and approved by the ECECACD.
 The first draft of the document was reviewed and discussed during in-person meeting of Commissioners on November 2, 2022 (the Minutes extract with provided recommendations to the document are available upon request).
 The document was amended accordingly to the recommendations and sent for the second review by Commissioners.
 Commissioners provided their recommendations and corrections to the text (the letters and texts with corrections are available upon request).
 Final amendments was done, the document was completed and finally approved by Commissioners (relevant correspondence is available upon request).
-The final version of the Guiding principles is under design
+The final version of the Guiding principles is under design.

 03. Budget advocacy